alaskalinuxuser/Cpp_training_material/JelloStorm/README.md

 # Gameplay

 You are an archer who was traveling through a grassy plain.
-Suddenly, a horde of ferocious jello monsters storm you!
+Suddenly, a horde of poisonous jello monsters storm you!
 Eat grapes to preserve your strength!
 Find more arrows to shoot at your enemy!

 wasd - move the archer.
-r - reload the quiver with arrows.
+r - reload the quiver with arrows from inventory.
 ESC - exit the game.
 ENTER - Pause/resume.
 Mouse Right click - shoot an arrow.